rwebaz/Universa-Lessons-Project/docs/pages/Universa-v-Ether.md

 ---
 title: Universa v Ether
 layout: default
+excerpt: The Universa environment can be compared to the Ether ecosystem ...
+description: Place the intro paragraph ie.) the 'synopsis' here ...
+repo: Universa-Lessons-Project
+ver_date: 11-17-19
-navigation_weight: 9
+navigation_weight: 8
+categories: template
 ---
-# Universa v Ether
+{% include toc.md %}

+## Ethereum

 The two forms of *ether* that are used to drive the **Smart Contracts** over at the **Ethereum Network** are:

 1. **ETH** = Ethereum, and,

 1. **ETC** = Ethereum Classic.

-{% include toc-flammarion.md %}

 ## Universa